Monday - Thursday: 8 am - 7 pm

 The Library Information Commons consists of PC computers with programs to support your academic work, including Microsoft Office and Internet Explorer.
 All currently registered LPC students may use the Lab.
 If you wish to print you must purchase a Print Fee Card at the bookstore (discount card) or in the Library or 803 Computer Center Labs (not discounted).
 When you print, a print fee will be deducted from the card for each page you print.

-You may use the computers for a maximum of two hours each day.
+You may the computers for a maximum of two hours each day.
 You should be able

-to use the computers independently.
-You should save your documents on a USB/thumb/flash drive or CD.
+is available to help you.
+You should save your documents on a flash drive or CD.
 Files saved on the computer hard drives are automatically erased

 when the computers are shut down.
 You should check for viruses on your disk